devel0x/electronero/README.md

 * `all_tokens` – list every known token.
 * `my_tokens` – list tokens created by the current wallet.

 Token state is stored in the `~/.bitelectronero/tokens.bin` file and kept in sync across nodes.
+The handshake previously shared this state as a single blob, but the token blob has been removed to reduce memory usage.
+Nodes now learn about tokens from transactions or by running `rescan_token_operations`.
 Each operation remains private thanks to ring signatures and normal transaction handling.

 ### Future Token Improvements